1st Edition

 Community Development and Schools Conflict, Power and Promise

-184 Pages 7 B/W Illustrations
+180 Pages 7 B/W Illustrations

 by Routledge

-184 Pages 7 B/W Illustrations
+180 Pages 7 B/W Illustrations

 by Routledge

-This book lays out the promise and potential of schools as community building institutions.
+This book lays out the promise and potential of schools as community-building institutions.
 It explores the challenges faced in incorporating schools into broader community development policy, and also recognizes the changing demographics of schools and their need to integrate with economic development policy in order to promote broader community development.

 The book includes chapters on tax abatements and economic development policy impacts on schools, new approaches to school building renovation, the potential and reach of shared services between communities and schools, and the impact of school-based health centers.
 It also offers a theory to integrate schools into community development.
 Key elements include shared power between communities and schools, greater transparency in economic development policy, collaboration across the broad range of community actors, and engagement of diverse voices.
-These elements build a greater sense of belonging across generations, class and racial divides.
+These elements build a greater sense of belonging across generations and class and racial divides.

 Creative democracy can broaden both school and community development agendas and build a culture of health.
 This book will help community development and school leaders recognize and pursue the promise of schools as critical community development actors.

-Part I: Introduction: Schools and Community Development
+Part 1 Introduction: Schools and Community Development

-Mildred E. Warner, Jason Reece, Xue Zhang
+Mildred E. Warner, Jason Reece, and Xue Zhang

-Chapter 2: Youth Demographic Trends and Equity Considerations
+2. Youth Demographic Trends and Equity Considerations

 Jason Reece

-Chapter 3: The Cost of Tax Incentives to Public Schools
+3. The Cost of Tax Incentives to Public Schools

-Christine Wen, Greg LeRoy
+Christine Wen and Greg LeRoy

-Chapter 4: Urban Schools and the Growth Machine
+4. Urban Schools and the Growth Machine

 Jason Reece and Victoria Abou-Ghalioum

-Chapter 5: School-Centered Community Development: Lessons from Baltimore’s 21st Century School Buildings Program
+5. School-Centered Community Development: Lessons from Baltimore’s 21st Century School Buildings Program

-Ariel Bierbaum, Alisha Butler, Erin S. O’Keefe
+Ariel H. Bierbaum, Alisha Butler, and Erin S. O’Keefe

 Mildred E. Warner and Xue Zhang

-Chapter 7: Joint Use Service Delivery in New York State School Districts
+7. Joint Use Service Delivery in New York State School Districts

-Chapter 8: School-based Health Centers and Rural Community Health
+8. School-Based Health Centers and Rural Community Health

-Part IV: Conclusion
+Part 4 Conclusion

-Mildred E. Warner, Jason Reece and Xue Zhang
+Mildred E. Warner, Jason Reece, and Xue Zhang

 Biography